napari/docs/docs/plugins/testing_and_publishing/hub_customization.md

 ## Overview

-The napari hub displays information about your plugin from three sources:
+The napari hub displays information about your plugin from two main sources:

 1. **PyPI** - Core package metadata from your `pyproject.toml`
 2. **npe2 manifest** - Plugin-specific metadata from your `napari.yaml` file
-3. **GitHub** - Optional `.napari-hub/` customization files in your repository

 By understanding how these sources work together, you can ensure your plugin appears with accurate, appealing information on the hub.